ilap/DesignGuide/README.md

-Guide RNA Design Tool for bacterial species -  README file
+DesignGuide - Guide RNA Design Tool for bacterial species -  README file
 ==========================================================

 This tool is developed by Apple's Swift language.